SeanHwangG/test/database.md

 * Dashboard: promotes trasnparency, accountability
   * automatic data pipelines: dashboard
   * purpose, scope, layout + flow, consistent naming structure

+## Warehouse

+* repository for structured, filtered data that has already been processed for a specific purpose

+{% tabs %}
+{% tab title='gcp' %}

+* [+] Automate data delivary, make insight (realtime) accessible, protect business data, simplify data operations

+* gcloud
+  * ls

+{% endtab %}
+{% endtabs %}

+## DB Dimension

+> Term

+* Facts
+  * Semi-additive: that can be summed up for some of the dimensions in the fact table

+* Slowly Changing: depends on business requirement
+* Rapidly Changing: do not need to track changes
+* Junk: fact table is a single table with the combination of attributes to avoid multiple foreign keys
+* Fixed: static dimensions are not extracted from real data source but created in the data warehouse context

 ## B Tree